 When your goal is to lose 10, 20, 100 pounds, losing that set number of pounds IS your focus.
 Put the focus on nutrition instead and day by day, habit by habit, you’ll get healthier and leaner.

 Eating nutritiously doesn’t mean you can NEVER have McDonald’s fries.
-What it means is that you rarely will think about McDonald’s fries because you associate them with lower nutrients and don’t want to be bothered.
-You will start to adopt healthy eating habits and start thinking like a nutritionist when you focus on nutrition.
-Your eating habits will begin to include food prep and trying out tasty sweet potato fries recipes as you learn to balance convenience, taste, and nutrition.
+What it means is that you rarely will think about McDonald’s fries when you associate them with lower nutrients.
+You will look for substitutes like tasty sweet potato fries instead and your taste buds will change to prefer them to McDonald’s fries.
+You will begin to include food prep into your weekly schedule and learn to balance convenience, taste, and nutrition.
+Basically, you will start to adopt healthy eating habits and start thinking like a nutritionist when you focus on nutrition.

 - 20% healthy naturally-sourced fats like the fats you get from extra virgin olive oil, avocado, salmon, and eggs.